Theosophical Society: Schisms

 After Helena Blavatsky's death in 1891, the society's leaders seemed at first to work together peacefully.
 This did not last long.
 Judge was accused by Olcott and then prominent Theosophist Annie Besant of forging letters from the Mahatmas; he ended his association with Olcott and Besant in 1895 and took most of the Society's American Section with him.
 The original organization led by Olcott and Besant is based in India and is known as the Theosophical Society – Adyar.
 The group led by Judge further splintered, after his 1896 death, into a faction led by Katherine Tingley, and another associated with Judge's secretary Ernest Temple Hargrove which split off in 1898.
 While Hargrove's faction no longer survives, the faction led by Tingley is known as the Theosophical Society with the clarifying statement, "International Headquarters, Pasadena, California".
 A third organization, the United Lodge of Theosophists or ULT, in 1909 split off from the latter organization.

-In 1902, Rudolf Steiner became general secretary of the German-Austrian division of the Theosophical Society.
+In 1902, Rudolf Steiner became general secretary of the German-Austrian section of the Theosophical Society.
 He maintained a Western-oriented course, relatively independent from the Adyar headquarters.
 After serious philosophical conflicts with Annie Besant and other members of the international leadership on the spiritual significance of Christ and on the status of the young boy Jiddu Krishnamurti (see section below), most of the German and Austrian members split off in 1913 and under Steiner's leadership formed the Anthroposophical Society, which then expanded to many other countries.